 Mini LLMs on Local Hardware: Powering Air-Gapped Artificial Intelligence

-The future of AI is smaller, more personal, and right at your fingertips.
+The future of generative AI is smaller, more personal, and right at your fingertips.
 Running models locally means your data stays put, your responses come faster, and your expenses stay predictable.
 It’s private, efficient, and surprisingly empowering.

 What MiniLLMs Actually Are